-In recent years, innovative, promising but also disruptive technologies such as the Internet of Things, sensor systems, big data and artificial intelligence have gained in importance for the public sector and will significantly influence the face of modern administration and the provision of its services.
-Everywhere, municipalities face the same opportunities and challenges, because the transition to an intelligently networked city administration is not easy and uncharted territory for many authorities.
-Uncertainties in dealing with the new technologies, concerns about possible job losses, acceptance among the population and the economy, and organizational and institutional hurdles are challenges that make successful transformation difficult.
+Innovative, promising, but also disruptive technologies such as the Internet of Things, sensor systems, Big Data, and artificial intelligence have become increasingly important to the public sector in recent years and will have a significant impact on the face of modern government and the delivery of its services.
+Municipalities everywhere are facing the same opportunities and challenges, as the transition to an intelligently connected city administration is not easy and uncharted territory for many agencies.
+Uncertainties about how to deal with the new technologies, concerns about potential job losses, acceptance by the public and Business and Management, and organizational and institutional hurdles are all challenges that make successful transformation difficult.

-Under the headings like "Smart Government" and "Smart City" municipalities are launching IT and digitalisation initiatives aimed at the holistic networking of physical, digital, public and private living spaces.
-Even where geographical proximity and similar socio-economic conditions of the municipalities are often present, most of these projects are carried out in isolation.
-A systematic exchange of experience and knowledge transfer among municipalities facing the same or similar challenges hardly takes place, especially across national borders.
-As a consequence, the wheel tends to be reinvented over and over again, causing disproportional high costs and avoidable detours.
+Under the buzzwords "smart government" and "smart city," municipalities are already launching IT and digitization initiatives to holistically connect physical, digital, public and private living spaces.
+However, even if geographical proximity and similar socio-economic conditions of the municipalities are often given, most of these projects are carried out in isolation.
+There is hardly any systematic transfer of experience and knowledge between municipalities facing the same or similar challenges, especially across national borders.
+As a result, there is a tendency to keep reinventing the wheel, which leads to disproportionately high costs and avoidable detours.

 |Project duration||01.01.2019 - 30.06.2022|

 |Project Budget||1,107,388.89 EUR|

 |ERDF Funding||595,752.64 EUR (ERDF/CH funds)|